 Note: This question does not ask “Why Notre Dame?”
-You do not need to explicitly answer that question, but the excellent response to this question will reflect Notre Dame’s four dimensions of leadership: An integrated mind, broad perspective, heart (a guiding set of core values), and tenacity (the role of communication, motivation and mobilization).
+You do not need to explicitly answer that question, but the excellent response to this question will reflect Notre Dame’s values, specifically its focus on ethical leadership.
 In addition, the long-term objective will be much more plausible if it flows organically from the short-term one.

 II.
 Additionally, please complete any one of the following six essay questions.

-1. The MBA Values Statement is an important guide for our students and the bedrock of our shared community values.
+1. The MBA Values Statement is an important guide for our students and the bedrock of our shared community values at Notre Dame.
 Please review the MBA Values Statement and then choose the one value you believe has had the most impact on your professional career to date.
 Be sure to give a specific example of how you have lived out that value in your professional experience.